codama-idl/codama/packages/renderers-js/README.md

 ## Usage

-Once you have a Kinobi IDL, you can use the `renderVisitor` of this package to generate JavaScript clients.
+Once you have a Codama IDL, you can use the `renderVisitor` of this package to generate JavaScript clients.
 You will need to provide the base directory where the generated files will be saved and an optional set of options to customize the output.

 ```ts
 // node ./codama.mjs